-The group's pharmacy and supplier representatives are invited to consider the following.
+Pharmacy teams and supplier representatives are invited to consider the following.

 - a.
 Share examples of AI tools and IT solutions in community pharmacies. - b.
 Highlight AI tools and solutions utilised in GP practices that could inspire pharmacy adoption of similar solutions. - c.
 Views on how Al-driven marketing can address health inequalities while ensuring outreach to underserved and diverse communities.